-Figure 8.1: Focus of transition process analysis
+Figure 4.1: Focus of transition process analysis

-8.5 In our review we highlight issues leading to an impact on timing and/or costs being different to the airport/new service provider's plan and identify where there were a perception or misunderstanding led to an issue arising.
+4.5 In our review we highlight issues leading to an impact on timing and/or costs being different to the airport/new service provider's plan and identify where there were a perception or misunderstanding led to an issue arising.
 Activities and relationships between the incoming provider and with Prospect and other stakeholders are also included in the analysis.
+Our recommendations are summarised in Chapter 6.